awslabs/aws-solutions-constructs/README.md

 ## Modules

-The AWS Solutions Constructs library is organized into several modules.
-They are named like this:
+The AWS Solutions Constructs library is organized into several modules named like this:

 * __aws-xxx__: well architected pattern package for the indicated services.
 This package will contain constructs that contain multiple AWS CDK service modules to configure the given pattern.
 * __xxx__: packages that don't start "aws-" are internal core modules that are used to configure best practice defaults for services used within the pattern library.
 They are not intended to be accessed directly.